Bagaar/ember-breadcrumbs/README.md

 **`@bagaar/ember-breadcrumbs` supports Ember v3.20 and up.**

-For a version that is compatible with older versions of Ember, check out the [v1.X](https://github.com/Bagaar/ember-breadcrumbs/tree/v1.X) branch.
+For a version that is compatible with older versions of Ember, check out [v1.0.0](https://github.com/Bagaar/ember-breadcrumbs/tree/v1.0.0).

 ## Installation